 Things were not getting better at work.
 So I decided to stop framing my employment opportunities around eligibility for student loan forgiveness and prioritized my health and happiness.
 Within a week, I gladly accepted an offer in the private sector.

-I still had the option to put my progress on loan forgiveness on hold while making unqualified payments and re-enter once I find a qualified employer.
+I still had the option to put my progress on loan forgiveness on pause while making unqualified payments and re-enter once I find a qualified employer.
 To me, loan forgiveness no longer made sense.
 If I was going to make payments, I wanted to have my hard-earned money going to a greater purpose than to delay uncertain prospects of loan forgiveness.
 I altered my repayment strategy and paid off my student loans as aggressively as possible.

 Why I Am Grateful For My Decision

-My wife and I now simplify taxes by filing jointly allowing opportunities to claim tax credits and deductions that are not available to those filing separately.
+- Simplified Taxes: My wife and I now simplify taxes by filing jointly allowing opportunities to claim tax credits and deductions that are not available to those filing separately.
 Most borrowers will file separately to keep their monthly payments low.
 We can also take advantage of ROTH IRAs that would otherwise be unavailable to us.

-I can now work over-time, take on multiple jobs, or even build side-hustles without the negative feedback of paying more towards my student loan balance that would be forgiven regardless if I were still enrolled in the PSLF program.
+- More motivation to earn more: I can now work over-time, take on multiple jobs, or even build side-hustles without the negative feedback of paying more towards my student loan balance that would be forgiven regardless if I were still enrolled in the PSLF program.

-Best of all, I owe the federal government nothing.
+- Having options: Best of all, I owe the federal government nothing.
 With my debt and uncertainty out of the way, I can allocate time and energy to my passions and life goals.
 That includes having the option to transition to private practice, owning a business, or even consider semi-retirement without having to worry about loan forgiveness qualifications.